digital-asset/daml-helm-charts/charts/canton-domain/README.md

 ---
 ## 🚦 Prerequisites 🚦

-- Kubernetes 1.23+
+- Kubernetes `1.24+`
-- Helm 3.2+
+- Helm `3.9+`
-- Preconfigured PostgreSQL for the Domain Topology Manager, Mediator and Sequencer
+- Preconfigured PostgreSQL resources for each component (3): Domain Topology Manager, Mediator and Sequencer
-  - User
-  - Password
+  - 3 users/passwords
-  - Database
+  - 3 databases
 - Cert-manager + CSI driver (only if TLS is enabled)
 - **Canton Enterprise docker images** copied to your own private Docker registry
-- Canton Participant(s)

 ---
 ## TL;DR